coldtype/coldtype/README.md

 _Hello and welcome to `coldtype`, an odd little library for programmatic typography, written for use on [Goodhertz](https://goodhertz.com) projects and [text animations](https://vimeo.com/robstenson)._

+For __installation and tutorials__, check out [coldtype.goodhertz.com](https://coldtype.goodhertz.com)

+For motivation and few examples, read on here.

 ![An example](https://raw.githubusercontent.com/goodhertz/coldtype/master/examples/renders/simple_render.png)